AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 	})
 }

 // One the whole above code seems good.
-The code is not verbose as well by avoiding some lines of code.
+The code is not verbose and is not too terse as well.
 I felt above code
 // as practical.
 However, is there any other approach that is good as well as pragmatic.
 Let us check below code snippets.
 ```